top of page

 The plastic pollution problem of our oceans is becoming a situation we can no longer turn away from.
 The bottom of our food chain is going through a catastrophic collapse; sea creatures are dying in massive numbers.

-An estimated 245 million tons of plastic are in the oceans and 8 million pounds of trash enter the world’s oceans every year.
+An estimated 27.9 million tons of plastic waste enter the oceans in 2025, adding to the estamated 199 million tons already in the world’s oceans.
 The majority of garbage is found floating in one of the five major ocean gyres around the world.
 These massive, slowly rotating gyres are result of ocean currents converging in such ways that they create these colossal oceanic vortices.

 The vortex most concentrated with plastics, North Pacific Gyre, consists of two smaller gyres, the Eastern and Western referred to as The Great Ocean Garbage Patch.